dewsign/before-after-repeater/README.md

 //resources/js/app.js
 //...

-import VueImageSplitSlider from 'vue-image-split-slider'
+import BeforeAfter from 'BeforeAfter'

-Vue.use(VueImageSplitSlider)
+Vue.use(BeforeAfter)
 ```

 To use, add this repeater to a page and set the original and overlay images.
 If required, you can set a title and a subtitle which will output above the block.